SIS to LMS Migration: Complete Step-by-Step Guide

 Typical SystemsPowerSchool, Infinite Campus, Skyward, Aeries, SynergyCanvas, Blackboard, Schoology, Moodle, Google Classroom

 Many schools are now migrating from legacy SIS platforms to modern LMS platforms, or integrating both systems.
 Some migrations involve moving data directly between these systems, while others involve consolidating both into a unified platform like a school ERP.
+Understanding these differences ensures you map the right data fields and don't lose critical relationships between records.

 Phase 1: Planning Your SIS to LMS Migration